How To Apply For A US Passport for Newborn Babies

 STEP 1: Complete Form DS-11

-- The passport applicant (baby) has to apply in person.
-This means that parents or a legal guardian must accompany the baby.
+- The passport applicant (in this case, the infant) has to apply in person.
+This implies that the parents or legal guardian must bring the baby when submitting the application in person.

-- Fill the form DS-11 with the baby's full legal name, his social security number and other personal information.
-For more information on DS-11 please visit http://travel.state.gov/passport/forms/ds11/ds11_842.html
+- Complete Form DS-11 with the baby's full legal name, social security number, and other personal information.
+More information about Form DS-11 can be found here.

-- Provide any supporting document as required in the form.
+- Provide any supporting documents as required in the form.

-- Please do not sign the application unless instructed to do so
+- Do not sign the application unless instructed to do so.

-You can submit one of the following as an evidence of U.S. Citizenship.
+Any one of the following can be submitted as evidence of US Citizenship.

-- If you are temporarily in the U.S. (H1-H4 visa, L1-L2 visa, etc) your best bet would be to present a certified birth certificate issued by the city, county or state.
+- If you have nonimmigrant status in the US (H1/H4 visa; L1/L2 visa, etc.), you should bring a certified birth certificate issued by the city, county, or state.
 You have to apply for the birth certificate at the time of birth.
-The hospital authorities usually guide parents on applying for Social Security Number and birth certificate immediately after birth of a child.
+The hospital authorities usually guide parents on applying for a Social Security Number and birth certificate immediately after the birth of a child.

 - No abstract (short, duplicate) versions of birth certificates are accepted.

-- You must produce a certified birth certificate that has a registrar's seal, his signature, and the date on which the certificate was filed with the registrar's office.
-Apply for birth certificate as soon as the baby is born or within one year of birth to avoid any hassles.
+- You must produce a certified birth certificate that has a registrar's seal, signature, and the date on which the certificate was filed with the registrar's office.
+Apply for birth certificate as soon as the baby is born or within one year of birth.
+Keep in mind any immediate travel plans along with the newborn and plan accordingly.

-STEP 3: Give evidence of relationship to your child
+STEP 3: Give evidence of relationship with the child

-- If you have adopted a child you should submit an adoption decree with adopting parents names.
+- If the child is adopted, submit an adoption decree with the parents' name.

 Parents of newborn babies should present proof of identification at the time of application for a new passport for the child.
 Acceptable proof of identification includes: